DEFRA/wildlife-licencing/README.md

 #### Overview
 ![](./wls-system-stack.png)

-A set of API handlers has been created for the manipulation of the application data in the POSTGRES database.
+A set of API request handlers has been created for the manipulation of the application data in the POSTGRES database.
 These are documented via OpenAPI at `http://localhost:3000/openapi-ui` when running locally.

 Requests to the API perform SQL on the postgres tables and populate the JSON structures in the JSONB fields.